The Referral Code Hack: Is It Worth Your Time?

 - Or let them know you also get a free credit when they use the code.

-So if you’re curious about using referral codes as money-saving hacks, try them out for size and see how you fare.
+So if you’re curious about getting into the game, try out a referral code hack and see how you fare.
 Have fun!